 With everything from six-course taster menus to a whisky masterclass, SoGlos has rounded up eight places to join in with the Scottish tradition this January.

-Don your favourite kilt for Burns Night at The Hollow Bottom when the Cotswold country pub hosts a night of lavish celebration on Wednesday 25 January 2017.
-With a black tie dress code, guests can devour a feverously good feast including traditional Scottish favourite, Haggis, followed by the finest sirloin of beef, and raspberry cranachan to finish.
+Don your favourite kilt for Burns Night at The Hollow Bottom when the Cotswold country pub hosts a night of lavish celebrations on Thursday 25 January 2018.
+With a black-tie dress code, guests can devour a feverously good feast including traditional Scottish favourite, Haggis, followed by the finest sirloin of beef, and raspberry cranachan to finish.

-Offering hearty Haggis and pleasures for your palate, Tewkesbury’s Roses Theatre promise an evening crafted for the ultimate whisky enthusiast, with delicious nibbles accompanying a selection of Scottish whiskies.
+Offering hearty Haggis and pleasures for your palate, Tewkesbury’s Roses Theatre promise an evening crafted for the ultimate whisky enthusiast on Friday 26 January 2018, with delicious nibbles accompanying a selection of Scottish whiskies.

 By Sophie Bird

 To celebrate International Women’s Day, SoGlos has teamed up with Cheltenham Ladies’ College to highlight the most influential...